 Runway 1 is the preferred runway for noise abatement procedures.

 Approximately 4.2 miles of taxiways exist at the airport.
 Most are 60 feet wide, and many are equipped with centerline lights and edge lighting systems.

 Another critical step in our quest to identify and develop innovative improvements in safety at Teterboro Airport includes the installation of the Engineered Materials Arresting System, or EMAS.
 This technology, which was pioneered by the Port Authority and the Federal Aviation Administration, is comprises of beds of specially designed aerated cement blocks.
 These blocks crumble under the weight of an aircraft, enabling a plane to stop safely and quickly in an emergency.

 The first installation was on the north end of Runway 6-24 in October 2006.
-Another EMAS installation was installed the south end of Runway 1-19, and a third EMAS is planned for the south end of Runway 6-24.
+Another EMAS installation was installed the south end of Runway 1-19, and a third EMAS was installed on the south end of Runway 6-24.